What kind of skills does the QRA/WorkKeys® Applied Math assessment measure?

 Plan to arrive for the assessment early.
 You will not be able to take the assessment if you arrive after the start time.
 The test, setup, practice questions, and final feedback may take up to 1.5 hours.

-How will I know my QRA/WorkKeys® Applied Mathematics score?
+How will I know my QRA/WorkKeys® Applied Math score?

 The certificate will include a list of the skills that correlate to your WorkKeys® level.
 You must score at a 5 or higher to meet the QR graduation requirement.

-What if I do not earn a score of 5 or higher on the QRA/WorkKeys® Applied Mathematics assessment?
+What if I do not earn a score of 5 or higher on the QRA/WorkKeys® Applied Math assessment?

-Students are allowed to take the QRA/WorkKeys® Applied Mathematics twice per semester.
+Students are allowed to take the QRA/WorkKeys® Applied Math twice per semester.
 You must wait a minimum of two weeks between your first and second attempt.
-You must prove that you have passed a level 5 or higher quiz in KeyTrain® before registering for a second attempt.

-Do ADA accommodations apply for students taking the QRA/WorkKeys® Applied Mathematics assessment?
+Do ADA accommodations apply for students taking the QRA/WorkKeys® Applied Math assessment?

 Can students who are out-of-state take the QRA/WorkKeys® Applied Mathematics assessment?